 Graduates of the Canadian School of Natural Nutrition’s comprehensive Natural Nutrition Diploma program are dedicated professionals who follow a Code of Ethics, and who educate individuals about the health benefits of natural nutrition and a healthy lifestyle.
-As per their Scope of Practice, CSNN graduates do not perform any Controlled Acts outlined in the Regulated Provincial Health Acts.
-Together with the education referred to above, holistic nutritionists support their clients’ wellbeing and assist health care providers to deal with many aspects involved in a client’s health.
-Due to their level of knowledge, holistic nutritionists are valuable contributors to health care and work alongside medical professionals such as chiropractors, naturopaths, homeopaths, and medical doctors.
-While no governmental regulation exists or is required for holistic nutritionists, CSNN graduates adhere to a Code of Ethics, Scope of Practice and principles learned at CSNN which set very high standards.
+As per their Scope of Practice, CSNN Graduates do not perform any Controlled Acts outlined in the Regulated Provincial Health Acts.
+Together with the education referred to above, Holistic Nutritional Consultant professionals support their clients’ wellbeing and assist health care providers to deal with many aspects involved in a client’s health.
+Due to their level of knowledge, Holistic Nutritional Consultant professionals are valuable contributors to health care and work alongside medical professionals such as chiropractors, naturopaths, homeopaths, and medical doctors.
+While no governmental regulation exists or is required for Holistic Nutritional Consultant professionals, CSNN Graduates adhere to a Code of Ethics, Scope of Practice and principles learned at CSNN which set very high standards.
 The science of nutrition is fast evolving and CSNN is well adapted to provide education at the most current levels.
 What was thought good yesterday may be proven lacking tomorrow so our profession must adapt quickly to keep pace with science.

-Strong promotion by the CSNN Alumni Association and the Canadian Association of Holistic Nutrition Professionals (CAHN-Pro) contribute to the demand for CSNN graduates, not only as practitioners in overall health care, but also as writers, speakers, public educators, researchers, and cooking instructors.
+Strong promotion by the CSNN Alumni Association, the Canadian Association of Holistic Nutrition Professionals (CAHN-Pro), and the Canadian Association of Natural Nutritional Practitioners (CANNP) contribute to the demand for CSNN graduates, not only as practitioners in overall health care, but also as writers, speakers, public educators, researchers, and cooking instructors.
 After achieving the high standard of 80% in CSNN’s intensive Natural Nutrition Diploma program and national exam, CSNN graduates are encouraged to continue their education by taking CSNN’s Advanced Holistic Nutrition workshops.
-CAHN-Pro, an association for the advancement of holistic nutritionists, maintains standards for the profession through its research studies and upgrading requirements for continued board certification.
-CSNN graduates who have successfully completed the advanced workshops AN106 Introduction to Herbs & AN109 Laboratory Diagnosis are eligible to sit for the U.S National Association of Nutrition Professionals (NANP) board exam.
+CAHN-Pro, an association for the advancement of Holistic Nutritional Consultant professionals, maintains standards for the profession through its research studies and upgrading requirements for continued board certification.
+CANNP, Canadian Association of Natural Nutritional Practitioners, is a well-established professional organization with a clear focus on business success, delivering outstanding benefits and empowering nutritional counsellors with a collective voice.
+CSNN graduates who have successfully completed the advanced workshops, AN106 Introduction to Herbs & AN109 Laboratory Diagnosis, are eligible to sit for the U.S National Association of Nutrition Professionals (NANP) board exam.